sngular/scs-multiapi-plugin/README.md

 #### Generated Sources Folder

-There is also an independent parameter that affects to all the *specFiles* generated, which is called **generatedSourcesFolder**.
+There is also an independent parameter that affects all the *specFiles* generated, which is called **generatedSourcesFolder**.
 This parameter expects to receive a string, that could include letters, numbers and `-`, with the name of the folder where generated sources by the plugin will be located.